DSoftTechnology/ADS-FDA-Pool3/README.md

 ###l) Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge

-The following were used in the design and development of the ADS prototype:
+The following were used to create and run the ADS prototype:
 * Mono (http://www.mono-project.com)
 * D3.js (BSD license) (http://d3js.org)
 * JSON.Net (MIT license) (http://www.newtonsoft.com/json)